bcmi/FOPA-Fast-Object-Placement-Assessment/README.md

 ## Evalution on Generation Task

 Given each background-foreground pair in the test set, we predict 16 rationality score maps for 16 foreground scales and generate composite images with top 50 rationality scores.
 Then, we randomly sample one from 50 generated composite images per background-foreground pair for Acc and FID evaluation, using the test scripts provided by [GracoNet](https://github.com/bcmi/GracoNet-Object-Placement).
-The generated composite images for evaluation can be downloaded from [Baidu Cloud](https://pan.baidu.com/s/1qqDiXF4tEhizEoI_2BwkrA) (access code: ppft).
+The generated composite images for evaluation can be downloaded from [Baidu Cloud](https://pan.baidu.com/s/1qqDiXF4tEhizEoI_2BwkrA) (access code: ppft) or [Google Drive](https://drive.google.com/file/d/1yvuoVum_-FMK7lOvrvpx35IdvrV58bTm/view?usp=share_link).
 The test results of baselines and our method are shown below:

 <table>
   <thead>